mk-repos/Stats506_public/final_project/README.md

 ***Work in progress***

-The `.Rmd` code contains a draft of the explanations & descriptions that will be used in the final report.
+The `.html` and `.Rmd` contain a draft of the explanations & descriptions that will be used in the final report.
 The final report is going to be a two-page document summarizing the contents of this `.Rmd`.

  - `analysis.html` is the rendered .Rmd.
  - `analysis.Rmd` cleans NHANES 2017-2018 data for R/STATA, shows resulting tables from the STATA code below, applies inverse probability weighting